Tecla San Andres Ziga: Early years

-She was born 23 August 1906, in Nueva Caceres (now Naga, Camarines Sur) to Atanacio San Andres and Marcelina Ravago.
+She was born August 23, 1906, in Nueva Caceres (now Naga, Camarines Sur) to Atanacio San Andres and Marcelina Ravago.
+She at least have two siblings, Enrique Ravago San Andres and Benjamin Ravago San Andres.

 Education

-San Andres Ziga obtained her elementary education from the Santa Isabel College.
-She gained her high school education from the Catholic Central School.
-In 1930, she obtained her degrees in Liberal Arts and in Law from the University of the Philippines.
+San Andres Ziga obtained her elementary education from Santa Isabel College.
+She gained her high school education from the Catholic Central School (now known as Catholic Central School of Tabaco).
+In 1930, she obtained her degrees in liberal arts and law with honors from the University of the Philippines, Manila, garnering a remarkable 99% mark in procedural law.
 She took the bar examination in 1931.